jesusprz24/Take-ya-notes/README.md

 # Usage
 Once the application is downloaded, open the terminal and run this code in the command line.
 - node server.js

 You will be prompted with something that looks like localhost:3001.
 Click this and open up the page.
-When finished to end the server type the control button and c simultaniously in the terminal.

 # Screenshot